JAndrew13/TallyBoardDB/README.md

 ~ Pulls saved program settings from the config file if any exist.

  ## `Model.py`
+ The Model class is the "gate keeper" to the apps long term stored data.
+It is the only entity in the application that is permitted to access the database - allowing it to read, write, and update the data as needed.
+While not entirely necessary for this specific program, It is essential in standard "MVC" architecture, so I decided to include it.

+The Model file itself contains three classes - The Model, Workshop, and Config class, each containing a set of class functions.
+I did this to make sure that the database related functions weren't "out in the open", but instead contained inside the *permitted* Model class.

+**The Model Class**
+Responsible for all database connection related functionality.

+`Decoder`
+The decoder is a specific function used in conjunction with the controller to help determine the source, value, and intention of a button press.
+This function could also be held inside the controller, but I decided to keep in the Model, because it handles "raw data".
+A bit on how this works, is all buttons in the view output 'action codes', which are stored in the model's "*CODE_LIB*" property.
+These codes get interpreted by the model and sent back to the controller for action.
+Its a bit odd I suppose, but it worked for me.

+`Database handeling`
+ These four functions are responsible for checking for past data, creating a new database, parsing and converting JSON data, and doing basic 'save' and 'load' processes.

+**The Workshop Class**
+ This class exists to handle 'workshop' related data, things like worker names, the current roster, whos out of the office, and how much work a specific worker has.
+Its functions can add and remove workers from the app, modify their totals, and fetch specific pieces of their information.

+**The Config Class**
+The Config class operates the Config.ini file, app preferences, settings, and any related changes made by the user.

+`Load/Save/Check Config file`
+~ These functions check and load startup settings when the app opens, as well as save new preferences to the config.

+`get/set/return bg`
+~   Handles settings related to the apps colored background.

+`get/add/del/set frozen`
+~ Responsible for fetching and storing save data relating to workers who have been 'frozen' during the last app use.

  ## `View.py`
+ Once the controller is loaded, it calls to the view file, and sends over the settings defined in the config file.
+Here, the view class uses Python's Tkinter to draw up the app UI using it's functions and class properties.
+Once the app window has been rendered, the view class uses event listeners to detect and changes made by the User, and returns all event data back to the controller.
+View functions are grouped in the following categories:

+ `Widgets and view creation`
+ ~ Uses factory patterns to populate all buttons, displays, text boxes, and related triggers

+ `Text entry validators  `
+ ~ Receives all text entries and validates that appropriate characters are being applied.
+This prevents alpha characters from being sent into the controllers value calculation functions.

+ `Custom number entry functions`
+~ Handles integer entries in the custom total box and assists controller in displaying the pre-submitted tally amount.

+ `Data updating functions`
+ ~ Responsible for rendering and updating the worker display, as well as updating the view long and short term data.
+"Short term" data being bits of information that are not temporary and are never stored in the database.
+"Long Term" data being things like worker name changes and total values.

+ `App modifiers`
+ ~ These functions deal with rendering changes to the app's UI - i.e. background color.

  ## `Database.json`
+ The 'Database.json' file will be created in the root project folder when the app opens for the first time.
+This file is responsible for holding all of the *long term* information used in the app at runtime.
+It is only accessible via the model, and keeps all data stored in JSON format.

+Because of the *non-sensitive* nature of this application, I felt that storing data in JSON format would be just fine.
+There currently is no hashing or security applied the database other than 'model only' access.
+In a more high level application however, sensitive data should be stored in a more secure way.

  ## `Config.ini`
+The config file contains app startup preferences relating to visual styling, while also containing a shorthand memory of any workers set to frozen when the app was last closed.
+Like the database file, the Config.ini will be created in the root project folder on startup if one doesnt currently exist.